chef-partners/chef-automate-ha/README.md

 Deploy the ARM template use the **az group deployment create** command.
 By default the command line will wait until the completion or failure of the deploymet; however, add the "--no-wait" flag to immediately return control to the command line.

-- open a terminal and  d into the chef-automate-ha directory.
+- open a terminal and cd into the chef-automate-ha directory.
 - run the deployment and do not wait for the output to return:

 ```bash